bookgenesis/bkgen/README.md

-# bkgen
+# bkgen – the core of BookGenesis

-Core functionality for bookgenesis
+This package contains the core BookGenesis software.